daryl800/Mandelbrot_ClientServer/README.md

 This should divide the 10000x1000 picture in 4x4 sub-pitures, and spread the work to the three given servers.
 The output image client will be displayed on client screen and a copy of the image file "FullMandelbrotImage.jpg" will be stored in the client side folder.

+Note: Execute the server side program before executing the programing on the client side.

 # Open Source & Copying
 Mandelbrot_ClientServer is for free and provide its entire source code for free as well.
-In the spirit of openness, ToDoList is licensed under MIT so that you can use my code in your app, if you choose.
+In the spirit of openness, Mandelbrot_ClientServer is licensed under MIT so that you can use the code in your app, if you choose.

-However, please do not ship this app under your own account.
-Paid or free.
+However, please do not ship this app under your own account!!!